 Contract management professionals who have mastered the majority of the contract management competencies in the Contract Management Body of Knowledge (CMBOK), have extensive business education and training, and a minimum of 5 years of contract management experience can apply for the CPCM certification.

-Who should pursue the Certified Professional Contract Manager (CPCM) designation?
+Who should pursue the Certified Professional Contract Manager (CPCM) certification?

 - Buyers and sellers who participate in government-to-business (federal, state, and local) and business-to-business (small, medium, and large) contract and subcontract activities;